leehyeoksu/next.js/README.md

 Note: The test suite assumes `LLM_PROVIDER=mock` so `/api/gpt` does not call external services.

+### Unit tests with mocks
+- Additional unit tests for Celery tasks live in `backend/tests/test_tasks.py`.
+- They mock network calls (`requests.get/post`) so they run without external services.

 ## Orchestrated Dev (Next + FastAPI + optional Celery)

 Run everything with one command using `dev.config.json` and a small Node orchestrator.